18F/handbook/pages/general-information-and-resources/glossary.md

 - **CO** - Contracting Officer.
 A part of acquisitions.

+- **COTS** - Commercial Off The Shelf software, as opposed to custom-built software

 - **CMS** - Content Management System.
 Software for creating, managing, and publishing content.